Can the ProtoDUNE variant of DAQInterface be absorbed into standard DAQInterface?

 ...and then launch JCOP.
 Of course, remember to restore the original source_me<N> when you're done.
 I talked to Enrico and he's put an if statement into JCOP's logic so it knows whether it's dealing with the standard ProtoDUNE cluster DAQInterface or this issue's DAQInterface (https://its.cern.ch/jira/browse/NP04DAQ-17).
 When comparing the results of testing with the results from standard JCOP usage, be aware that this issue branch version of DAQInterface doesn't include the obsolete portOffset FHiCL variable that the ProtoDUNE variants (continue to) do.

-#5 Updated by Kurt Biery 5 months ago
+#5 Updated by Kurt Biery about 2 years ago

 I've tested this new version of DAQInterface at protoDUNE in Partition 5 following John's instructions.
 I'll still need to test it in a partition with real hardware to verify that the Timing System partition number and the ZeroMQ offset will be correctly used by the appropriate BoardReaders.
 I'll try to do that tomorrow.